-- D.1 Yes.
+D.1 - Yes.
 Grading is broken into several components and provides opportunity for a variety of course activities.
-The Reviewer applauds this variety and balance in grading. - D.2 Yes.
+The Reviewer applauds this variety and balance in grading.

+D.2 - Yes.
 This is somewhat implied.
 The assessments and activities appear to align with stated course-level objectives.
-This can be strengthened through describing this alignment/crosswalk. - D.3 No. Supporting evidence was not provided that indicates the process for evaluating student work. - D.4 Yes.
-This Reviewer found sequenced and varied grading strategies, including assignments, participation, and assessments.
+This can be strengthened through describing this alignment/crosswalk.

+D.3 - Yes.
+Evidence was provided to support the evaluation of student work.

+D.4 - Yes.
+This Reviewer found sequenced and varied grading strategies, including assignments, practicum, and assessments.
 This Reviewer encourages this variety.